greg-crl/performance-workshop-2/exercises/denormalization.md

 As an example, consider an e-commerce platform with three tables in a normalized relational database schema:

-Products Table: Contains detailed information about each product.
+* **Products** table ontains detailed information about each product.
-Orders Table: Contains information specific to each order.
+* **Orders** table contains information specific to each order.
-OrderItems Table: reference both the Orders and Products tables.
+* **OrderItems** table references both the Orders and Products tables.
 Each line item in an order will have its own row in OrderItems, specifying the product and quantity.

 ```
 CREATE TABLE Orders (